Streamilator/Streamilator-Talk-Server/README.md

-# Meower-Server
+# Streamilator-Talk-Server
-Official source code of the Meower server, written in Python.
+Official source code of the Streamilator Talk server, written in Python.
 Powered by CloudLink.

 ## NOTICE
 This is the APIv0 Branch of Code!
 This API code will only be maintained up until when New Meower is released.

 APIv0 will be upgraded automatically to APIv1 when Beta 6 is released.
-The API can be found at https://api.meower.org/
+The API can be found at https://api.streamilator.tk/

 ## Installing Dependencies
 * Run `pip3 install -r requirements.txt` in the downloaded and unzipped directory